 gapfilling_pollen.pro

-In Line 90 , ‘IL_pollen.sav' is the pollen raw data read from excel file, it is in binary forma only can be accessed by IDL.
+In Line 90 , ‘IL_pollen.sav' is the pollen raw data read from excel file, it is in binary format only can be accessed by IDL.

 The methods are the same as TN.
 The names of subroutines may have different names, but the principal is the same.

-The wind data in IL is worse than TN, there was no 10hz wind data for many days, so the tile correction was only for the dates with 10 Hz data.
+The wind data in IL is worse than TN, there was no 10hz wind data for many days, so the tilt correction was only for the dates with 10 Hz data.
 Lots of missing data in con and dep, so this code also does an interpolation to scale the con /dep.

 This code also outputs the concentration and deposition, source strength, and meteorological parameters for the experimental periods, begintime and endtime.
 Those data are used to generate the correlation analysis, diurnal variation.